jinnilow/slavetoalgorithm/Week 6/README.md

 ### Karen's Presentation

 Karen then did a presentation on artists that used tracking or sensor in their art pieces.
 The one that really stood out to me was [Michaela Gleave’s participative art based on celestial data.](https://michaelagleave.com/projects#/a-galaxy-of-suns-spectra/
 ) It was really refreshing to see an artist use the data not only digitally, but as a performance piece as well.
 She related the data to sound as an output but I like how she took into consideration of the whole atmosphere as well, maybe as a sign to represent the galaxy on planet earth.
-She also made it very accessible by creating a smartphone app for everyone to use, and so her creativity also enhances the user experience.
-Her creativity is really inspiring.
+She also made it very accessible by creating a smartphone app for everyone to use, and so her inclusivity to enhance the user experience is also really inspiring.
 <br /> <br />
 <img src="https://i.ibb.co/bL9CKPd/SDUFF-ANAT-520.jpg" alt="SDUFF-ANAT-520" border="0"> <br />
 <sub>A Galaxy of Suns, 2018</sub>